 Recently I had a query from a lady who was worried about 2 bee nests by her back door.
-She was worried she would not be able to get out.
+She was concerned she would not be able to get out of the house.

-In the case of solitary bees, they can usually be left alone, but if you are in the USA and have the large carpenter bees, see this page.
+In the case of solitary bees, they can usually be left alone, but if you are in the USA there is a separate page about carpenter bees.

-Bees are having such a hard time – here is a report regarding the decline of bumblebees (almost a quarter facing extinction in Europe:
+Bees are having such a hard time – here is a report regarding the decline of bumblebees (almost a quarter facing extinction in Europe from the IUCN:

 Only about 18% of colonies are successful in the first place, according to research (success means having the chance to produce males and queens).

 Given the temporary nature of bumble bee nests, it's better to leave them alone if we can.